LeetLLM

 softmax(xi)=exi−max⁡(x)∑jexj−max⁡(x)\text{softmax}(x_i) = \frac{e^{x_i - \max(\mathbf{x})}}{\sum_j e^{x_j - \max(\mathbf{x})}}softmax(xi)=∑jexj−max(x)exi−max(x)

-Attention in Modern Architectures
+Attention in modern architectures

-Understanding which attention pattern each architecture uses:
+Understanding which attention pattern each architecture uses helps you work effectively with modern foundation models:

 ArchitectureSelf-AttentionCross-AttentionPre-training